gysi/drl-leaderboard-app/server/README.md

 ### Test server

-Updates distro on the test server:
+Updates distro:
 ```bash
 ./docker_run.sh update-testserver
 ```
 This should be done after creating a new server.
-Make a snapshot of the test server before doing this after you deployed the app so that when this fails you can revert to the snapshot and retest.
+Make a snapshot of the server before doing this after you deployed the app so that when this fails you can revert to the snapshot and retest.

-Deploys the leaderboard app to test server:
+Deploys the leaderboard app:
 ```bash
 ./docker_run.sh deploy-app-testserver
 ```

 ### Production server
-Updates distro on the test server:
+Updates distro:
 ```bash
 ./docker_run.sh update-prodserver
 ```
-Deploys the leaderboard app to main server:
+Deploys the leaderboard app:
 ```bash
 ./docker_run.sh deploy-app-prodserver
 ```
+This should be done after creating a new server.
+Make a snapshot of the server before doing this after you deployed the app so that when this fails you can revert to the snapshot and retest.